The best New Zealand summer festivals you don’t want to miss!

 Every Kiwi knows there’s only one party that really matters every February: Splore!

 While many associate February with love, Aucklanders get far more excited about their February sojourn to Splore!
-This is a VIBE in so many ways, and it’s NZ’s most talk-about festival.
+This is a VIBE in so many ways, and it’s NZ’s most talked-about festival.

-Bring your best bold, bright, out-there outfits that outside Splore would see you stand out.
+Bring your best bold, bright, out-there outfits and get ready to shake your tail feather.
 Inside the Tapapakanga Regional Park grounds, you’ll fit right in.
 The six stages of diverse music at this 3-day boutique festival are almost secondary to the community spirit of the festival.
 Arrive with your mates, leave with hundreds of new ones.

 Plan your Splore roadie by getting your preferred radio station tuned in before you go.
 Check out who plays what here.